 Your child’s hospital stay: communicating with health professionals

-Sometimes it can be hard to remember information from a conversation with a health professional, so writing it down or asking the staff to write it down for you can be helpful.
+Sometimes it can be hard to remember information from a conversation with a health professional.
+It can help to write things down or ask the staff to write things down for you.

 It’s also a good idea to keep a list of questions you and your child want to ask the health care team, so you don’t have to remember them on the spot.

 If you have a routine while your child is in hospital, it can help things feel more normal.

 Of course, this isn’t always easy to do and you might need to adjust your routine to suit therapy appointments or meetings with doctors.

 It’s a good idea to talk with staff about a realistic routine for you and your child, including scheduling regular meals and sleeps when you can.